 If you would like to see if her course provides valuable and insightful information , you can check out her free video course HERE.
 Or click on the pic below.

 Ana has recently published an Amazon digital book that details all the beginner to-dos and essentials for starting and growing your blog.
 It’s an easy read and is chockful of great info for the beginning blogger.
 You can get her ebook TheSheapproach to Starting a Money Making Blog; The Ultimate Guide to Starting a Profitable Blog by Ana Savuica for less than a cup of coffee.

 So, back to my story, It took me another nine months ( in the meantime my monthly blog views had grown to 35,000+, with a modest bounce rate) before my son (he’s a software engineer) finally convinced me to transfer over to a self hosted blog in April of 2014.
 I was caught in a struggle between the desire to grow my blog and other work and personal time commitments.

 Here’s a screenshot of my blog statistics (monthly views) once I started self-hosting….
-You can see my traffic began to multiply.
+You can see that my traffic began to multiply rapidly.

 In a hurry and want to read this later?
 Pin this to one of your Pinterest boards…

 Top 7 Ways to Earn Money With Your Blog